How does user-centered design (UCD) fit into Agile, a project management methodology designed to manage development in a quick and incremental way?

 While there are arguments in the industry as to whether we are designing for ‘users’ or ‘customers’, Agile places the end-‘person’ at the core of its purpose.
-This very sentence also places emphasis on building valuable software, which is at the core of user-centred design; building products people need and want.
+This very sentence also places emphasis on building valuable software, which is at the core of user-centered design; building products people need and want.

 In addition to the manifest, an Agile principle includes “welcoming changing requirements, even in late development.”
-In mature Agile environments, you’ll find attitudes that are more tolerable to failures and provide opportunity to apply learnings.
-So, Agile creates the sense that there will be future iterations on features, which gives design teams breathing room to conduct research and apply new findings.
+In mature Agile environments, you’ll find attitudes that are more tolerable to failures and provide opportunities to apply learnings.
+So, Agile creates the sense that there will be future iterations on features, which gives design teams the breathing room to conduct research and apply new findings.

 For example, we can interview five users who all find and love the primary call-to-action on the interface, for the next five users to then not notice the same call-to-action.
-The quick change in priorities in an Agile environment allow us to respond to user findings and suggest iterated designs.
+The quick change in priorities in an Agile environment allows us to respond to user findings and suggest iterated designs.

-A common case for designers is a feature being de-prioritised and shelved for months after the feature has been marked as ‘Ready for dev’.
-This can mean by the time the feature is prioritised, the research is out of date, and no one is entirely sure why the design decisions exist.
+A common case for designers is a feature being de-prioritized and shelved for months after the feature has been marked as ‘Ready for dev’.
+This can mean by the time the feature is prioritized, the research is out of date, and no one is entirely sure why the design decisions exist.
 From this, because the work had been marked as done, there is little to no budget to start the research and design again.

 This problem is amplified by the common situation of the original designer having left the team or company.
 The intimate knowledge of the research is no longer with the team.
 From here it’s easy for the assumptions and untested design decisions to start to creep in.

 The second possible issue comes from the level of detail in research and design documentation.
 If documentation lacks the research that was done to justify or showcase the design decisions, it is very hard for these design decisions to persist months later, even if you are the designer who did the original research.
-If you don’t have budget to then test the new designs with users, you lose the user-centred part of your process.
+If you don’t have budget to then test the new designs with users, you lose the user-centered part of your process.

-However, this depends on business and relies on iterations of features being planned into the workload.
+However, this depends on the business and relies on iterations of features being planned into the workload.
 As Darius Kumana and Jon Dickinson point out, iterations are often forgotten in planning, leaving no room for designers or developers to respond to user feedback of features.

 Agile is about understanding the smallest amount of work needed to be of value to a user.
 Developers break down their stories into epics and tasks, with the mindset of delivering the feature in its basic form which solve the user’s problem.